kurthuwig/docker-duply/README.md

 Create a backup configuration
 -----------------------------

-Duply supports an arbitraty number of independent backup configurations.
+Duply supports an arbitrary number of independent backup configurations.
 Usually you only use one configration.
 To create a configuration named `default` run the container with the parameters